 Zantac linked to Cancer

-The FDA warned that Zantac may be contaminated with cancer-causing agent NDMA (N-nitrosodimethylamine) which is used in gasoline and rocket fuel and other petroleum-based industrial products.
+NDMA is used in gasoline and rocket fuel and other petroleum-based products.
 NDMA levels in Zantac may be 3,000 to 26,000 times higher than allowed levels set by the FDA.
-Investigations have uncovered links of at least 60 days of regular use of Zantac (ranitidine) with a diagnosis of cancer made six months or more after the last use of Zantac.
+Investigations have uncovered links of at least 60 days of regular use of Zantac (ranitidine) with a diagnosis of cancer.

 Zantac MDL Created

-On February 6, 2020, the U.S. Judicial Panel on Multidistrict Litigation sent over 140 lawsuits filed over heartburn medication Zantac to the Southern District of Florida for “what could be a large litigation”.
-The panel selected U.S. District Judge Robin Rosenberg in MDL NO. 2924 with Magistrate Judge Bruce Reinhart.
-The initial conference with counsel will be held March 20, 2020 at Paul G. Rogers United States Courthouse in West Palm Beach, Florida.
+The Zantac litigation has been created in the Southern District of Florida MDL Transfer Order before U.S. District Judge Robin Rosenberg in MDL NO. 2924 with Magistrate Judge Bruce Reinhart.
+The initial conference with counsel was held March 20, 2020 at Paul G. Rogers United States Courthouse in West Palm Beach, Florida.

 The plaintiffs cite research studies, including a 2016 study from Stanford University.
 In that study, researchers tested 150 mg of ranitidine in humans and found that after ranitidine intake, urinary NDMA levels increased 400-fold from 110 to 47,600 nanograms (ng).
 This amount far exceeds the FDA’s set safe daily intake of 96 ng per day.
 The researchers also noted that levels of NDMA may be much higher because only a small amount of the chemical reaches the urine after it is metabolized.